- Politics and Social Issues»

-For one thing, we use the phone company's answering service, as we got tired of answering machines breaking down/wearing out on about a 3-year cycle.
-In the end, it works out cheaper to subscribe to the phone company's "message center."
-Next, as we have elderly family 3 hours away, we need unlimited long distance.
+For one thing, we used the phone company's answering service, as we got tired of answering machines breaking down/wearing out on about a 3-year cycle.
+In the end, it worked out cheaper to subscribe to the phone company's "message center."
+Next, as we had elderly family 3 hours away, we needed unlimited long distance.

 That's all.
 Just two simple things.
-But, can we get those?
-Nope.
-It is "cheaper" to 'bundle' those services with other things we don't find absolutely necessary, such as call waiting, conference calling and call forwarding.
+But, could we get those?
+No. It was "cheaper" to 'bundle' those services with other things we didn't want, such as call waiting, conference calling and call forwarding.

 Enough is Enough!

-All of these things, all of these corporations need to be taken sternly to task.
+On all of these things, these corporations need to be taken sternly to task.

 The single reason is "everything!"
 It's all gone wrong--it all needs to be fixed.
 No more excuses need be offered; they will be not accepted.